RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 No. Straight from Rule 1.6 Comment 3, found in BOTH the Nebraska and the ABA Model Rules.

-“The confidentiality rule applies NOT ONLY TO MATTERS COMMUNICATED IN CONFIDENCE but also to ALL INFORMATION relating to the representation WHATEVER ITS SOURCE!
+“The confidentiality rule applies NOT ONLY TO MATTERS COMMUNICATED IN CONFIDENCE but also to ALL INFORMATION relating to the representation WHATEVER ITS SOURCE!"

-Your client’s brother mentions to you that your client once did time in prison, your client was married twice before, your client is deeply in debt.
+The client’s brother mentions to the lawyer that the client once did time in prison, the client was married twice before, or the client is deeply in debt.
 CONFIDENTIAL!

-Some other people know these things about your client, they may even be in public records, court filings etc, but if YOU learned about them in the course of representation, the information is confidential.
+Other people may know these things about the lawyer's client.
+There may be public records, court filings, or old news items about the client's personal or business affairs, but if the lawyer learned about these matters during representation, the information is confidential.

 YOU SHOULD NOT BE THE SOURCE OF INFORMATION ABOUT YOUR CLIENT THAT YOUR CLIENT MIGHT CONSIDER CONFIDENTIAL.

-Is it so tough to realize how important this is?
-Think of your doctor.
-Think of your doctor at a dinner party and your name comes up.
-“Oh, yeah, I know Dooling.
-He’s a patient of mine.”
+## Confidentiality

+Clients hate it when lawyers blab.
+If that is hard for any lawyer to understand, then the lawyer should imagine his infectious disease doctor at a crowded party, where the doctor overhears someone mention the lawyer's name.
+The doctor joins the conversation and tells everyone that she knows the lawyer quite well, because the lawyer is one of her patients.

-“Oh, he is?
-What kind of doctor are you?”
+"And what kind of doctor are you again?" someone asks.

 “I’m an infectious disease specialist.”

 It’s the same with you and your client’s information.
-In many settings, just knowing that your client needs the services of a DIVORCE LAWYER, A CRIMINAL LAWYER, OR A WATER RIGHTS LAWYER is enough to violate this duty.
+In many settings, just knowing that your client needs the services of a divorce lawyer, a criminal lawyer, or a water rights lawyer is enough to violate this duty.

 Model Rule 1.6’s prohibits revealing “information relating to the representation of a client,” and it makes no exception for information that has been previously disclosed or is publicly available.

-You ethical duty of confidentiality applies even to PROSPECTIVE CLIENTS even when no client relationship ensues.
+The lawyer's ethical duty of confidentiality applies even to [prospective clients][aba1.18] even when no client relationship ensues.

 #### Confidentiality and Prospective Clients

-Rule 1.18 Duties To Prospective Client
+[Rule 1.18][aba1.18] Duties To Prospective Client

 * A person who discusses with a lawyer the possibility of forming a client-lawyer relationship with respect to a matter is a prospective client.
 * Even when no client-lawyer relationship ensues, a lawyer who has had discussions with a prospective client shall not use or reveal information learned in the consultation